0x486F626F/CS241Notes/lecture07.md

 Notifying the system: make an entry in MERL table

-Formal code 0x11 means External Symbol reference (ESR)
+Formal code 0x11 means External Symbol Reference (ESR)

 What info is needed?